 - 1. Major referral to the office - 2.
-Student will receive an F on the work or test and suspended off campus for 5 days - 3.
-Assistant principal will conference with student and parents for consideration of recommendation for alternative ed. placement.
+Student will receive an F on the work or test and assigned one day suspension in OCS

+3. Assistant Principal will conference with student and parents for consideration of recommendation for alternative education placement.